Airguns & Arrow Shooting Airguns

 Introduction

-An airgun propels projectiles by means of compressed air or other gas, rather than using an explosive charge like a traditional firearm.
+An airgun propels projectiles using compressed air or other gas, rather than using an explosive charge like a traditional firearm.
 Regulations surrounding the use of airguns vary significantly from state to state.
-Based on airgun technology, the arrow shooting airgun – a hybrid hunting product that uses compressed air to fire an arrow – has now been developed.
+Based upon airgun technology, the arrow shooting airgun – a hybrid hunting product that uses compressed air to fire an arrow or bolt – has now been developed.
 Today’s airguns, and now the arrow shooting airgun, demonstrate a striking advancement in this technology beyond the BB and pellet guns of yesteryear.
-Many of the products available on the market today fire larger caliber projectiles (or arrows) and now offer shooters an expanded kill range (up to 100 yards) with a product that is capable of harvesting big game animals.
-Unlike other hunting implements, airguns and arrow shooting airguns do not support the American System of Conservation Funding through excise taxes, and therefore, the sale and use of these devices does not contribute to the conservation efforts of state fish and wildlife agencies as do more traditional methods of take.
+Many of the products available on the market today fire larger caliber projectiles and now offer shooters an expanded kill range (up to 100 yards) with a product that is capable of harvesting big game animals.
+Unlike other hunting implements, airguns and arrow shooting airguns do not currently support the American System of Conservation (ASCF) through excise taxes, and therefore, the sale and use of these devices do not contribute to the conservation efforts of state fish and wildlife agencies as do more traditional methods of take.

 History